-- 1) Presently number of patients from US/UK/Europe are very few.
-They are mostly coming for vision correction procedures.
-Strategies to increase their flow must be implemented. - 2) Presently majority of the patients visiting are through the agents/brokers.
-Other sources to get patients must be implemented. - 3) Similarly Centre for Sight is not advertising presently in foreign publications/media.
-This should be done to target the NRI population as they prefer coming to their home country for treatments. - 4) Since 70% of the patients rate doctors expertise as the most important factor for coming for treatments it is equally important to promote doctors expertise as well.
-This will build a positive brand image of the hospital. - 5) Most middle eastern and African countries have a patriarchal society.
-We can promote women health and educate them on eye care to raise awareness among them about the hospital services. - 6) As per the analysis counseling area needs more attention.
+1) Presently numbers of patients from US/UK/Europe are very few.
+They are mostly coming for Major Surgical procedures.
+Strategies to increase their flow must be implemented.

+2) Presently majority of the patients visiting are through the agents/brokers.
+Other sources to get patients must be implemented.

+3) Similarly Park Hospital is not advertising presently in foreign publications/media.
+This should be done to target the NRI population as they prefer coming to their home country for treatments.

+4) Since 55% of the patients rate doctors expertise as the most important factor for coming for treatments it is equally important to promote doctors expertise as well.
+This will build a positive brand image of the hospital.

+5) Most Middle Eastern and African countries have a patriarchal society.
+We can promote women health and educate them on eye care to raise awareness among them about the hospital services.

+6) As per the analysis counseling area needs more attention.
 We can increase the number of counselors to reduce the waiting time of the patients.

+7) As Cost of treatment is a major concern to these patients, Park Hospital being affordable as comparative to others can be utilized to attracting patient.